-We do not have bar or restaurant services in order to be able to fully enjoy the performances.
+We do not offer bar or restaurant services in order to fully enjoy the performances.
 There are no waiters talking or moving around in front of the audience, making noise with cutlery or glasses.

 The artists don’t use any microphones or sound amplification, so our audience can enjoy the real and authentic sound, creating an atmosphere that surrounds the public.